Ramona's Cuisine

 The bottom line is that practice makes good, or, as my mum always says “practice is the mother of learning” she is so right!
 It really is.

 I eventually made this cake which is a repeat ever since and I have to say this cake really excites me every time I make it.
 Why?
-Well, because if I decide I want to try a new ingredient or if it happens that I am missing an ingredient, I don’t panic or go and buy it quickly, instead, I replace it with something else.
-The great thing is that every time I make it, it turns out just great no matter what changes I have made!
+Well, because if I decide I want to try a new ingredient or if it happens that I am missing an ingredient, I don't panic or go and buy it quickly, instead, I replace it with something else.
+The great thing about this is that every time I make it, it turns out fantastically no matter what changes I have made!
 It is one of those recipes that it is either not too fussed about it all ? or maybe I am the one that is not so fussed about and eat it anyways. ?
 I don’t know what it is but I just love it!
 The best testers ever are of course my kids and their tastebuds will be my best judge.

 They loved it.
 It is crispy, flavoursome and full of personality.
 Definitely not one of those boring ones ??:-)).

-Let me tell you a bit about the rapeseed oil; it is also known as canola in the US and it is produced from the seed of the yellow-blossomed rape (colza) plant.
+Let me tell you a bit about rapeseed oil; it is also known as canola in the US and it is produced from the seed of the yellow-blossomed rape (colza) plant.
 It contains all three omega fatty acids as well as vitamin E.

 It is believed to be on the list of those healthier cooking oils available since it is low in saturated fat and it has a quite high smoking point thus it keeps our heart kicking healthily ?.